 In 2019, Saab signed a contract with the Finnish Defence Forces Logistics Command and received an order to provide and integrate the combat system for the Finnish Navy's new Pohjanmaa-class corvettes within the Squadron 2020 programme.
 The corvettes will be fully operational by 2028.
-The contract includes, among other things, Saab's 9LV Combat Management System and Saab's radars Sea Giraffe 4A Fixed Face and Sea Giraffe 1X.
-The communication system TactiCall as well as the remote weapon station Trackfire, are also included in the contract.
+The contract includes, but is not limited to, Saab's 9LV Combat Management System and Saab's Sea Giraffe 4A Fixed Face and Sea Giraffe 1X radars.
+The communication system TactiCall and the remote weapon station Trackfire are also included in the contract.